KSP-KOS/EditorTools/NotepadPlusPlus/README.md

 **Notes**

-* I've been experimenting with way to highlight the end-of-line periods something bright so that you don't miss them, but the **Define Your Language** tool isn't set up to accomodate this, so it ends up screwing up other things (for instance, lines that end with a number `SET X TO 10.` end up having the blue highlight of the number 10 disabled).
+* I've been experimenting with way to highlight the end-of-line periods something bright so that you don't miss them, but the **Define Your Language** tool isn't set up to accomodate this, so it ends up screwing up other things (for instance, lines that end with a number, for example: `SET X TO 10.` end up having the blue highlight of the number 10 disabled).
 For now, you'll just have to rely on your eyeballs to make sure you don't forget a period.